-📊 The data: We surveyed 915 local real estate agents and found the average real estate commission in North Carolina is about equal to the national average of 5.49%.
+📊 The data: We surveyed 915 local real estate agents and found the average real estate commission in North Carolina is higher than the national average of 5.37%.
 Our methodology explains how we crunched the numbers.

 It's also worth considering North Carolina discount-commission real estate brokerages.
 Many can provide the same general services of a conventional realtor at a fraction of the cost.

 Here's what to know about North Carolina real estate commission, including tips for negotiating rates and next steps if you are thinking of selling your home.

 The average total cost to sell a home in North Carolina is more than 6% of the sales price – 5.60% towards realtor commission and .80% in closing costs, to cover expenses like title insurance and transfer taxes.

 Most North Carolina agents work solely on commission and only get paid when your home sells.
 Commission is deducted from the sales proceeds at closing.